Observation of Nagaoka Polarons in a Fermi-Hubbard Quantum Simulator: Methods

 The eigenstates and eigenenergies of the single-particle-doped plaquette can be obtained through a particle-hole transformation $\hat{c} \leftrightarrow \hat{c}^\dagger$, $h \leftrightarrow d$, and with $\ket{0}$ the unit-filled state acting as a vacuum state for holes:

 with eigenenergies:

+The associated spectrum is shown in Fig.~\ref{fig:gs_sim}b.
 For all positive interactions $U$, the ground state for one particle dopant is one of the three triplet states with angular momentum $\ell = 0$.
 In contrast, the ground state of a non-frustrated, square plaquette is ferromagnetic only past a critical $U > U_C \approx 18.6$ \cite{yao_myriad_2007}.
 For one hole dopant, the ground state is a superposition between a singlet and a doublon state with $\ell = 0$.
 In both cases, the lowest energy gap is equal to the kinetic energy $t$ for $U = +\infty$.
 The energy of the predominantly singlet states is lowered at finite $U$ by an energy proportional to the spin exchange coupling $J = 4t^2/U$, while triplet states are unaffected.